 Universities across the world are engaged in a common drive to improve the quality of teaching.
 Central to this mission are robust frameworks for evaluating and rewarding the teaching achievements of academic staff.
 Dr Graham has led a ground-breaking study, commissioned by the Royal Academy of Engineering, to develop a new framework that enables universities to define and evaluate teaching achievement at each stage of the academic career ladder.
 The design of the framework draws on feedback from the international academic community, educational research and good practice from across the world.

-The framework is current being evaluated and piloted by 15 major research-led universities from 12 countries across the world, including UCL, MIT, NUS and DTU.
-The final report due for publication in August 2017.
+The framework is current being evaluated and piloted by 15 major research-led universities from 12 countries across the world, including UCL, MIT, NUS, UNSW and DTU.
+The final Framework and report will be published in April 2018.

 A number reports have been published as part of the study, to inform the design of the framework or to support its implementation within university career development and promotion processes.
 A selection of these publications is provided below.

 This summary document is aimed at senior university managers with an interest in adopting the framework within their institutions.
 It addresses the following questions:

 1. Why was the framework developed?

 An interim version of the Career Framework for University Teaching was published in February 2016.
 The report also contains information about the context for the framework’s development and the research underpinning its design.

 Published Feb 2016